 Once Tutor pay records have been created they can be edited.
 Each Tutor pay record has a list of items grouped by class and based on the relevant attendance/wages/sessions for that class.
 Payslips can only be edited with they have a status of 'new'.
 Once you finalise or export them they become locked.

-Selecting from the cogwheel next to a payline the 'defer to next payrun' option will remove it from being paid in this payroll cycle.
+Switching off the 'Include in payslip' option will remove it from being paid in this payroll cycle.
 The next time you run a payroll it will be add to the tutors payslip again.

 Additional custom or manual Tutor pay items can be added to the payslip by clicking on the + Add new, custom pay item...